-Of course, you may already be researching how to cook that oversized piece of poultry, and many of you might be feeling a bit intimidated by the thought of cooking a turkey.
-But fear not my friends, I’m here to share my dry brining and roasting methods to make your holiday turkey the star of the show…..some might say legendary.
+Don’t be intimidated by the thought of cooking a turkey.
+Because I’m here to share my dry brining and roasting methods to make your holiday turkey the star of the holiday dinner

 What Ingredients do I need to Dry Brine a Turkey?